 In this section:

-You can extend the analysis performed by UTA with the Track option that monitors an object and compares its state before and after the execution of a selected method.
+You can extend the analysis performed by UTA with the tracking actions that monitor an object and compare its state before and after the execution of a method.
 This gives you insight into how particular values changed during execution and helps you make relevant assertions.
-The Track [method_name] action displayed in the UTA interface allows you to monitor the invocation of the current tested method or a method that is selected in the editor.
+The following tracking actions are displayed in the Unit Test Assistant view:

 Tracking Object Changes

-- To track an invocation of a method whose name is different than the test method name, select a specific method invocation in the editor.
-The UTA interface may simultaneously display two action buttons that monitor the automatically detected tested method and the method selected in the editor.
+To track an invocation of a method whose name is different than the test method name, select a specific method invocation in the editor.
+UTA will display a Track [method_name] action for the automatically-detected method, as well as for the selected method.
+The Track and make assertions action will also be available so you can track and update the selected method.

-- Click the Track [method_name] button.
-UTA will run the test and display information about the values that changed during execution and may need to be asserted.
+- Click one of the Track action links to run the test and collect information about the values that changed during execution.

-You can make assertions from both the Recommendations and the Variables tabs.
+You can make assertions from both the Recommendations and the Variables views.

-- In the Recommendations tab, click the Make assertions link.
+- In the Recommendations view, click the Make assertions quick-fix.

-- In the Variables tab, right-click the value you want to assert and choose Make assertions.
+- In the Variables view, right-click the value you want to assert and choose Make assertions.

 Alternatively, you can copy the value with the Copy option to manually complete the code.

-If the detected changes are in inaccessible fields, UTA generates assertion templates that require manual modifications of code:
+If the detected changes are in inaccessible fields, UTA generates assertion templates that require manual modifications to the code:

 You can enable or disable generating recommendations for inaccessible fields; see Configuring Preferences for details.